-The new estimated per share NAV of \$6.75 has been calculated as of a moment in time, and has only been updated to reflect the reduction that resulted from the declaration of the \$0.86 per share of special distributions.
+The estimated per share NAV of \$6.75 was calculated as of a moment in time, and only reflects the reduction to the prior estimated per share NAV of \$7.61 that resulted from the declaration of the \$0.86 per share of special distributions.
 Accordingly, the reduction in the estimated per share NAV is a function of the payment of the special distributions as a partial return of stockholders' investment in us and is not indicative of any new valuation of our real estate portfolio.
 Although the value of our common shares will fluctuate over time as a result of, among other things, developments related to individual assets, changes in the real estate and capital markets, additional sales of assets, the distribution of sales proceeds to our stockholders and changes in corporate policies such as our dividend level relative to earnings, we do not undertake to update the estimated per share NAV on a regular basis.
 As a result, stockholders should not rely on the estimated per share NAV as being an accurate measure of the then-current value of shares of our common stock in making a decision to buy or sell shares of our common stock, including whether to reinvest distributions by participating in the dividend reinvestment plan and whether to request redemption pursuant to our share redemption program.

 We pay distributions to our stockholders on a quarterly basis.
-With the authorization of our board of directors, we declared distributions in the amount of \$0.00138082 per share, per day from July 2010 through March 2013, which represents an annual distribution rate of 6.6%, based on our estimated per share NAV of \$7.61, determined on November 29, 2012 (assuming the distribution rate was maintained for a twelve-month period).
+With the authorization of our board of directors, we declared distributions in the amount of \$0.00138082 per share, per day from July 2010 through March 2013, which represented an annual distribution rate of 6.6%, based on our estimated per share NAV of \$7.61, determined on November 29, 2012 (assuming the distribution rate was maintained for a twelve-month period).